 Success Advising is required for economics majors who have fallen below a 2.0 cumulative GPA and have been placed on scholastic probation.
 Students will be notified by the College of Liberal Arts Dean's Office of their probationary status and will be directed to make an appointment with their advisor.
 If you are on scholastic probation you will have a registration bar on your record and will need to meet with an advisor in our office to get it cleared.
 Contact our office for an appointment.
 In Success Advising sessions, your advisor explains the terms for getting off scholastic probation and/or avoiding scholastic dismissal, and discusses with you strategies/services for improving academic performance.
 The session takes approximately 20 minutes.

-Prospective Major Advising is available for individuals who have attended an internal transfer session.
+Prospective Major Advising is available during non-peak times for individuals who have attended an internal transfer session.
 We are happy to answer follow-up questions about our program either by phone, email, or in-person by appointment.
 See also the Prospective Students page.

 Location: BRB 1.114